 The best time to visit Scottsdale and Phoenix for pool weather, events, and spring training

-April is a pretty quiet time for the Phoenix/Scottsdale region with only a handful of festivals and events.
 The main events to look out for are the Phoenix Pride Festival, Nirvana Food and Wine Festival, and the Scottsdale Culinary Festival.

-March will bring temperatures in the high-40s at night and mid-70s during the day...perfect for outdoor activities.
+March will bring temperatures in the low-50s at night and mid-70s during the day...perfect for outdoor activities.
 Unfortunately, this is also a peak travel time with high hotel rates because of baseball spring training and a calendar filled with events.

 March festivals and events to note include the NASCAR FanSheild 500 Race, LPGA Tour's Founders Cup, Phoenix Film Festival (usually continuing into early April), and M3F Music Festival.